TIY-ATL-ROR-2015-May/lectures/w03-models/tue/questions.md

 the database setup.
 To run the game just use `ruby lib/guessr.rb` from the root of your repository.

+**ADDENDUM**: We endured some migration bugs and git remote shenanigans in the course of getting our forks set up.
+Hooray for learning!

 ## Normal Mode

 There are 2 enhancements to make to guessr: